ONSdigital/gptables/docs/how_to/custom_theme.md

     - scope
 ```

-The path to the file or folder is supplied to the theme argument of `gptables.write_workbook()`
+The path to the theme file or folder is supplied to the theme argument of `gptables.write_workbook()`
 inside of `gptables.Theme()`:

 ```python